planetscale/planetscale_rails/README.md

 that this is the branch you want to migrate.

 ```
-pscale branch switch my-new-branch-name --database my-db-name --create
+pscale branch switch my-new-branch-name --database my-db-name --create --wait
 ```

 **Tip:** In your database settings.
 Enable "Automatically copy migration data."
 Select "Rails" as the migration framework.
 This will auto copy your `schema_migrations` table between branches.

 2. Once your branch is ready, you can then use the `psdb` rake task to connect to your branch and run `db:migrate`.
+The command will run against the branch specified in your `.pscale.yml` file.

 ```
 bundle exec rails psdb:migrate